 A key lesson I learned is that patience and persevering in science is what is crucial to solving problems.
 I need to be patient and non-judging of myself through the process.
 There is no one path to solving a problem.
 Honestly, I’ve learned that having a sharp emotional intelligence is just as important to solving problems as a domain background.

 - How does your research with Argonne fit with your career goals?
 What do you have in mind for your future?

 I plan to begin a doctorate program in the fall in Computer Science in the area of machine learning theory.
 I love machine learning and all the new applications that are being found; however, I think the area of theory is a bit soft at the moment.
 I am interested in learning guarantees dependent on the used model but also dependent on what kind of data is used.

 - What has been the best part of working with Argonne?

 I have been able to explore new areas that I never had the time to in school.
 I learned what areas interest me and what areas I have no interest in.

 - You have been involved in some amazing and critical scientific fields where research is ongoing.
 Where do you see the science you’ve studied going in the future?

-I hope to see further progress in the application of machine leaning in a deployed setting.
+I hope in my future research to discover new theoretical results for deep learning.
 A lot of academic work in machine learning is benchmarking over clean data sets.
 Areas such as active learning, mode interpretability (understanding why machine learning models make certain predictions), online learning and concept drift detection need further work so that machine learning can be used in commercial applications.